 Hi, No One Is Coming To Save us Listeners, I have a really good news, you might hear my voice shake a little bit.
 Because I just found out that our show has been nominated for a Webby Award in the category of public service and activism.
 I’m really happy and happy I am.
-I just want to tell you that this wouldn’t be possible without Lemonada or Neighborhood Villages or you the listeners.
+I just want to tell you that this wouldn’t be possible without Lemonada or you the listeners.
 I’m so grateful that we get to have this conversation.
 And guess what, here’s the great news.
 You have a voice, in the Webby is the judges choose a winner in each category and the people get to choose one winner as well.
 So we are asking for your support.
 And you can check back here on social media as we get closer to the awards.
 Thank you so much this wouldn’t be possible without you.
 I’m really excited for season two.
 I’m gonna stop crying now.

 Gloria Riviera 01:14